How to Create Training Videos: A Complete Guide & 5 Examples (2025)

 Step 1.
 Prepare all the materials

-How to write a video script
+How to write a video script: tips and template

 1. Write a plan for the training with the learning objective in mind.